UCLAdmaFABLAB/electronics-examples/Basic Audio/README.md

 For more complexity, look at the `song` sketch which includes a notes file with constants for standard note names.
 Using the notes file will make it easier to convert existing music.

-If you want something more sophisticated, check out [Mozzi](https://sensorium.github.io/Mozzi/)
+If you want something more sophisticated, check out [Mozzi](https://sensorium.github.io/Mozzi/) Also, checkout [https://github.com/robsoncouto/arduino-songs](https://github.com/robsoncouto/arduino-songs) for more songs of varying complexity.